 Lunch is usually snacks to be eaten while hiking:

-- crackers (pita crackers tend to not get smashed as easily as others)
+- crackers (pita or bagel crackers tend to not get smashed as easily as others)

 - jerky or salami